-If you have started looking into ways to apply for your post-high school education, you may feel like you need a bloodhound to lead you through the maze of scholarships, grants, and loans available!
+If you have started looking into ways to pay for your post-high school education, you may feel like you need a bloodhound to lead you through the maze of scholarships, grants, and loans available!
 If you have had an active 4-H career, you need to know that your 4-H accomplishments may help you earn funds to continue your studies.
 Here are highlights of several scholarships.
 Complete information and forms are available in the Extension Office or contact the website: https://extension.purdue.edu/4h/pages/scholarships.aspx.
-This will give you the 2019 information.
+This will give you the 2020 information.
 All have due dates of January 25th.
 Be sure to complete your 4-H enrollment NOW, with payment.
 REMINDER - DO NOT use Internet Explorer when enrolling in 4honline.
 USE Google Chrome or Mozilla Firefox.
 It takes some time to get these processed and accepted through Purdue, especially over the holidays.
 This has to be completed BEFORE you can upload your scholarship application(s) to the 4-H online website.

 State 4-H Club Scholarship—Must enroll in a qualifying course of study in the College of Agriculture or College of Health and Human Sciences at Purdue and demonstrate financial need.

 Indiana 4-H Foundation—Most awards are $250—For any schooling beyond high school.
 Number awarded depends on the number of donors.
 Last year, 200 scholarships were awarded.

 Seniors—if you are planning to apply for the 4-H scholarships that are due by January 25th, you need to complete your 4-H enrollment NOW, (with payment).
 This has to be completed BEFORE you can upload your scholarship application(s) to the 4-H on-line website.
 See scholarship page for information and where to go to upload your completed scholarship application(s).